-I guess I needed to take some of my own advice and just organize the drawers and worry about swapping out clothing later.
+I guess I needed to take my own advice.
+Just organize the drawers, and worry about swapping out clothing later.

-So I got to work on organizing the kids’ clothes that were in their dresser drawers.
-I have a system for clothes that are too small (which I will be sharing later this month)!
+So I got to work organizing the kids’ clothes that were in their dresser drawers.
+Luckily, I already have a system for clothes that are too small!
 Because of that, this was not a major organization overhaul.
-This was more of a refining my system organizing session.
+It was more of a session spent refining my system.

 Empty Out Everything

 The first step in all my organizing projects is to empty out everything.
 I do this for a couple of reasons.
 First, it helps you visualize a clear space.
 Second, you can actually clean the space you will be working with.
-And third, because it is easier when things are not in a specific place if they are not working.
+And third, if things aren’t working, it’s easier when they’re not in a specific places.

 I do this so I can store the clothes standing up.
-By standing up clothes, it helps my kids see what they have in their drawers so they can get themselves dressed independently.
+By standing up clothes, my kids can see what they have in their drawers so they can get themselves dressed independently.